The Best Windows Password Managers of 2024

 1Password Windows Experience

 After we figured it all out, though, the web app and the Windows app synced, and we were able to see all our login credentials.
 We liked that there were customizable keyboard shortcuts, too.
-Just like with NordPass, we couldn’t auto-fill passwords into locally installed apps, but it was easier to find, copy, and paste the credentials from 1Password.
+Just like with Total Password, NordPass, and Aura, we couldn’t auto-fill passwords into locally installed apps, but it was easier to find, copy, and paste the credentials from 1Password.
 Whenever we needed to sign into an app without auto-fill, we simply pressed Ctrl+Shift+Space to open the Quick Access search bar.
 It wasn’t a perfect experience, but 1Password still managed to make our lives easier.

 Pro Tip: Once you find the account credentials you’re looking for in the Quick Access search bar, press Ctrl+Shift+C to copy the username and Ctrl+C to copy the password.